ToF-/Rent/Forth/ForthStory.md

 The `CALC-PROFIT` definition consists in traversing the sequence of actions ordered by time and category.
 Here is the logic to perform for each action:

-- if the action category is cash (duration = 0), then discard duration and data, and perform the `CASH` operation.
+- if the action is a rent (duration is not zero) : perform a `RENT` action with duration and price
-- if the action category is rent:
-    - perform a `CASH` operation at the time of action
+- if the action is a cash, perform a `CASH` (and get rid of data)
-    - perform a `RENT` operation with the duration and price

 <pre><code style="color:blue;font-family:monospace">
 : PERFORM-ACTION ( d k -- perform the cash or rent action )
-    KEY>ACTION DUP 0= IF
-        DROP CASH DROP
-    ELSE
-        OVER CASH
-        ROT RENT
-    THEN ;
+    KEY>ACTION ?DUP IF ROT RENT ELSE CASH DROP THEN ;

 ' PERFORM-ACTION CONSTANT EXEC